Ymatigoosa/cv/cv.en.md

 I am a developer from Volgograd.
 I am involved in development of banking software backend and realtime frontend.
 I am interested in techniques of reducing software complexity and functional programming.

-I am willing to relocate or have a remote job.
+I am willing to relocate or to have a remote job.
 Preferred places for relocation: Russia, Saint Petersburg or english speaking countries.

 You can contact me via: